-For more than a decade, Weston Law has been recognized as one of the leading product liability law firms in Minneapolis and the state of Minnesota.
+For more than a decade, Weston Law has been regarded as a leading personal injury and product liability law firms in Bloomington and the state of Minnesota.

 The Minnesota civil law recognizes that distributors, retailers and manufacturers can profit a lot from widespread distribution of their many products.

 Because of that, these providers are held to higher standards.
 A product liability suit can be a lot more in-depth than a regular negligence lawsuit.
 With other personal injuries such as burn injuries, property owners are held to a standard of acting like a reasonable person.

 With manufacturers, one simple question needs to be answered: ‘’was the product unreasonably dangerous’’?
 If the answer is ‘’yes’’, then a producer can be held liable in court.